DevOps in banking

 Is DevOps just a tool, or does it resemble agile methodologies like Scrum or Kanban?
 And if you’re using Kubernetes for deployment, does that automatically mean you’re practicing DevOps?
 Where does it even begin, and how do you know when you’ve fully embraced it?
 The truth is, DevOps can mean a lot of different things, depending on who you ask.
 This makes it somewhat complex, especially when considering that some “old-school” roles (such as sysadmin or network admin) simply transition to DevOps titles without a true shift in mindset and practices.

 DevOps can be defined as a powerful approach that combines tools, practices, and a collaborative mindset.
 It automates and integrates the work of software developers and IT operations teams.
 This focus on teamwork, clear communication, and automation helps deliver software faster and more reliably.
-DevOps gained traction by encouraging teams to break down tasks, work together, and see the bigger picture.
-This transparency leads to faster, more reliable deployments.
+DevOps gained traction by encouraging teams to break down tasks, work together, and see the bigger picture through seamless collaboration.
+This transparency leads to faster, more reliable deployments and long term success.

 The idea behind DevOps emerged around 2007.
 Back then, software development and IT operations often worked in isolation.
 Developers wrote the code, while IT operations handled deploying and maintaining it.
 DevOps—a blend of “development” and “operations”—bridges this gap by integrating these disciplines into a single, continuous process.